MicrosoftDocs/MIMDocs/MIMDocs/prepare-server-ws2016.md

 ---
 # required metadata

-title: Configure Windows Server 2016 for MIM 2016 SP1 | Microsoft Docs
+title: Configure Windows Server 2016 or 2019 for MIM 2016 SP2 | Microsoft Docs
-description: Get the steps and minimum requirements to prepare Windows Server 2016 to work with MIM 2016 SP1.
+description: Get the steps and minimum requirements to prepare Windows Server 2016 or 2019 to work with MIM 2016 SP2.
 keywords:
 author: billmath
 ms.author: billmath